jamiecaesar/ConfigMerge/README.md

 * --quiet (-q) flag that skips all the review and questions and just exports the files (if you are feeling confident).
 Will still alert on orphaned variables.

 ##Using the script
-* Once you have the "golden" configuration tempalte.
+* Once you have the "golden" configuration template.
 Replace any part of the configuration file that needs to be changed per-device to a variable name (i.e. &lt;IP_ADDR&gt;)
 * Once you have your template configuration file, use the cmerge.py script to create the variables file with as many hosts as you'd like, each with all the variables found in the template.

 ```